Symmetry in neutrino oscillation in matter with non-unitarity

 \section{Conclusion and outlook}

 In this paper we have applied Symmetry Finder (SF) to identify the reparametrization (Rep) symmetry in the UV (unitarity violation)-extended version of the DMP perturbation theory.
-The extended framework of the $\nu$SM by including non-unitary flavor mixing matrix is one of the promising ways to discuss physics beyond the $\nu$SM.
-The summary of the uncovered Rep symmetries in the UV-extended DMP theory, Symmetry X-DMP-UV (X=IA, IB, $\cdot \cdot \cdot $, IVB), is given in Table~\ref{tab:DMPUV-symmetry} and in section~\ref{sec:summary}.
+The extended framework of the $\nu$SM with the inclusion of non-unitary flavor mixing matrix is one of the promising ways to discuss physics beyond the $\nu$SM.
+The summary of the uncovered Rep symmetries in the UV-extended DMP theory, Symmetry X-DMP-UV (X=IA, IB, $\cdot \cdot \cdot $, IVB), is given in Table~\ref{tab:DMPUV-symmetry}.
 The result of this paper adds one more success example to the SF symmetry list which contains the twin 1-2 exchange symmetries~\cite{Minakata:2021dqh,Minakata:2022yvs}, and the 1-3 exchange ones with and without non-unitarity~\cite{Minakata:2022yvs,Minakata:2021goi}.

 In essence the UV-extended Rep symmetry differs from the original DMP symmetry~\cite{Minakata:2021dqh} by addition of the UV $\widetilde{\alpha}$ variable transformation $\widetilde{\alpha} \rightarrow \text{ Rep(X) } \widetilde{\alpha} \text{ Rep(X)}^{\dagger}$.
 Rep(X) is the rephasing matrix which is introduced to describe the transformation property of the flavor-basis Hamiltonian in the $\nu$SM, see eq.~\eqref{Rep-II-III-IV} for the definition.
 Therefore, it is inherently the $\nu$SM concept.
 In this sense it is very interesting to observe that $\widetilde{\alpha}$ transforms under Symmetry X-DMP-UV in exactly the same way as the flavor-basis Hamiltonian, with or without the UV extension.
 It illuminates a remarkable interplay between the $\nu$SM and UV sectors probed by the Rep symmetry.